-3. The fact that the Government anticipate that the Company will spend a portion of the receipts of the Line, which would otherwise gc to reduce the £32,500 a year guaranteed by the Colony, in making good defects in original construction of the Line, will not justify the Government in withholding payment of that part of the interest already due to the Company.
+3. The fact that the Government anticipate that the Company will spend a portion of the receipts of the Line, which would otherwise gc to reduce the $\pounds 32,500$ a year guaranteed by the Colony, in making good defects in original construction of the Line, will not justify the Government in withholding payment of that part of the interest already due to the Company.
 It seems obvious that any objections on such a ground are altogether premature.
-Until the receipts of the Line reach a sum equivalent to what would be a fair cost for paying the ordinary and proper expenses of repairing, maintaining, and working the Railway (and I understand that for the past year the receipts fall short of this by more than £8000), the cost sustained by defective construction, and the use of bad materials, must fall entire'y upon the Company, and the matter does not at present concern the Government.
-If, however, in any given year it is proved that the Company have actually spent profits, to which, under the Contract, the Government are entitled, in making good defects in construction, then the Government would be justified in deducting an equivalent amount from the interest,-in other words the Government would be entitled to set off against the particular amount claimed by the Company for interest a certain liquidated and ascertained sum of money which had been received by the Company on behalf of the Government, but which had been improperly expended for purposes of construction.
+Until the receipts of the Line reach a sum equivalent to what would be a fair cost for paying the ordinary and proper expenses of repairing, maintaining, and working the Railway (and I understand that for the past year the receipts fall short of this by more than £8000), the cost sustained by defective construction, and the use of bad materials, must fallentire'y upon the Company, and the matter does not at present concern the Government.
+If, however, in any given year it is proved that the Company have actually spent profits, to which, under the Contract, the Government are entitled, in making good defects in construction, then the Government would be justified in deducting an equivalent amount from the interest,-in other words the Government would be entitled to set off against the particular amount from the interest,-in other words the Government, but which had been improperly expended for purposes of construction.
 But this question cannot-for the reasons above pointed out-affect the right of the Company to receive the interest due up to the 31st March, 1877.